-Mark 12:30 "And you shall love the Lord your God with all your heart and with all your soul and with all your strength." (cf. Matthew 22:37; Luke 10:27)
+Mark 12:30 "And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength." (cf. Matthew 22:37; Luke 10:27)

 Studying theology is a good opportunity to help others engage their minds in loving God.